Shaoyi Peng

 That night, our entire group bonded over startup ideas until dawn.
 Xiao Pan, who already had some tech and startup experience, pushed me to pitch my idea at the forum's final roadshow.
 "Stop thinking about it alone.
 Pitch it to the investors and see if the idea has legs."

 I threw together an incredibly ugly but deeply earnest PowerPoint.
-Standing in front of the judges, I was terrified, but the moment I started talking about my family's tea fields, my nerves vanished.
-I felt an overwhelming sense of certainty.
+Standing in front of five judges, I was terrified, but the moment the slides reached my family's tea fields and my family's faces, my nerves vanished.
+Every sentence came out certain, as if I had been built for this.

 When my five-minute pitch ended, the room erupted into applause.
 I knew my life was never going to be the same.